-1. Obtain documentation for all expenditures made during the year for material and supplies exceeding \$30,000, or public works exceeding the applicable limit.
+1. Obtain documentation for all expenditures made during the year for material and supplies exceeding \$60,000, or public works exceeding \$250,000.
 Compare the documentation for these expenditures to Louisiana Revised Statute (R.S.)
 39:1551-39:1755 (the state procurement code), R.S.
 38:2211-2296 (the public bid law), or the regulations of the Division of Administration and the State Purchasing Office, whichever is applicable; and report whether the expenditures were made in accordance with these laws.

-One expenditure was made during the year for materials and supplies exceeding \$30,000, and no expenditures were made for public works exceeding the applicable limit that would be subject to the provisions of R.S.
+We observed no expenditures made during the year for materials and supplies exceeding \$30,000 or public works exceeding the applicable limit that would be subject to the provisions of R.S.
 38:2211-2296.
-We examined documentation that indicated that the expenditure for material and supplies was a purchase on state contract.